What is an SR22 or Certificate of Financial Responsibility?

 - New Mexico

-Let’s say you were required to have an SR22 in Texas, and you move to Alaska.
+Let’s say you were required to have an SR22 in Texas, and you move to Washington.
 You’ll still have to meet the requirements set by Texas for SR22.
 That’s why it’s important to shop your policy from a company that offers nationwide auto insurance.